The Spirited Traveller: How to drink like a lion in Istanbul

 3/4 tablespoon chilli pepper juice

 In a cocktail shaker, combine all ingredients with ice.
 Shake vigorously and strain into a Margarita glass.
-(Kara Newman is the author of “The Secret Financial Life of Food”, Columbia University Press; publication date autumn 2012.
+(Kara Newman is the author of “The Secret Financial Life of Food.”
 Any opinions expressed are her own.)
 (Editing by Peter Myers)